 Water Stains zig-zags its way up the middle of the west face of The Pulpit.
 Mike Hill's description in "Hikers & Climbers Guide to the Sandia Mountains" (1993) is okay.
 See "Location" for gaining the ledge at the base of the 1st pitch.

-However, see this Photo for what may be the original way to do the first couple pitches per Mike Hill's guide.
-It is different from what is described below; the way below is what I learned from someone else in 2004.
+However, see this Photo which shows what is the original way to do the first couple pitches per Mike Hill's guide.
+It is different and much better for a party of two than that described below; the way below is what I learned from someone else in 2004 when we climbed it as a party of six (!).

 Pitch 1: Climb easy terrain up and left into an open book or large alcove.
 Work your way straight up until the climbing eases.
 Trend a little right and then up heading out from under the roof system.
 Set gear belay at ~30 meters of rope on a small ledge adequate for two people.
 The last 10 or 20 feet to the belay is 5.7 and a little run-out with hard fall potential.